+91-8800481100 neelam@ivfconceptions.com

 Is Surrogacy Baby Genetically Related To The Surrogate?

-The prospective IPs, do have questions like “Will the surrogate mother share DNA with baby”
+The prospective IPs, do have questions like “Will the surrogate mother share DNA with the baby”

 To understand whether the child is genetically related to the surrogate or not, it is very important to discuss the two main types of surrogacy- traditional surrogacy and gestational surrogacy.